rusticstuff/simdutf8/README.md

 Care is taken that all functions are properly inlined up to the public interface.

 ## Thanks
-* to the authors of simdjson for coming up with the high-performance SIMD implementation.
+* to the authors of simdjson for coming up with the high-performance SIMD implementation and in particular to Daniel Lemire for his feedback.
+It was very helpful.
 * to the authors of the simdjson Rust port who did most of the heavy lifting of porting the C++ code to Rust.